Proactively manage fluid chemistry and physical contamination to ASTM D8323 standards

 What is the standard guide for the management of in-service Phosphate Ester-based Fluids for Steam Turbine Electro-Hydraulic Control (EHC) Systems?

 ASTM D8323 outlines the requirements for monitoring the performance of in-service fire-resistant fluids based on triaryl phosphate esters to accomplish safe and reliable turbine electro-hydraulic control systems operation.
-ECR® Combo is the only integrated system to condition EHC fluids to the requirements outlined in this guide.
+ECR® 10000 is the only integrated system to condition EHC fluids to the requirements outlined in this guide.

 Solid contamination is removed with electrostatic collector elements, engineered to remove sub-micron particles that are too fine to be captured with normal filters.
 The ECR collector media removes hard and soft contaminants as small as 0.01 microns through electrophoretic and dielectrophoretic processes.
 Dissolved contamination is addressed with patented ICB® ion-exchange filters, engineered to remove acids and soluble varnish at the molecular level.
 Other acid scavengers cannot remove phosphate ester varnish and its precursors.